mikeathan/nodeherder/README.md

   api limiter
   cache with expiration
 - mqtt: if cant connect after timeout, exit
-- use device type to identify if its diagnostic, feature or expose
+- use device type to identify if its diagnostic, feature or expose - DONE

 METRICS backend TODO